kosmolito/hyperv-automation/README.md

     * The conversion of .JSON file in Powershell earlier than 7 is different, causing nasty problems.
 * .vhdx sysprep images.

 The scripts are deploying the VM as differencing disk and the parent disk needs to be present at all time.
-This can be changed in vm-deployments.ps1 file.
+This can be changed in the menu.

 ## Post deployment requirements